syncfusion-content/blazor-docs/blazor/common/cdn-fallback.md

 ---
 layout: post
 title: CDN fallback in Blazor - Syncfusion
-description: Learn here about Content Delivery Network (CDN) fallback in Blazor Server and WebAssembly (WASM) apps.
+description: Learn here about content delivery network (CDN) fallback handling in Blazor Server and WebAssembly (WASM) apps.
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# CDN fallback in Blazor application.
+# CDN fallback in Blazor application

-This section provides information about the CDN fallback and how to refer fallback scripts and style sheet from [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets) for Blazor application.
+This section provides information about how to refer fallback [scripts](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets) and [style sheet](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) from **Static Web Assets** when CDN is not available in Blazor application.

 ## Blazor Server App

-* CDN links can be down by connection issues or some other problems.
+CDN links can be down by connection issues or some other problems.
 This will cause the site looks broken.
 Follow the below steps to resolve these issues in the Blazor application.

-* If you are using CDN for style sheet references then you have to add style sheet fallback from [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets) by using the [link tag helper](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/built-in/link-tag-helper?view=aspnetcore-6.0).

-* Syncfusion theme provides the `e-control` class.
+If you are using CDN for style sheet references then you have to add style sheet fallback from [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets) by using the [link tag helper](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/built-in/link-tag-helper).
+Syncfusion theme provides the `e-control` class.
 You can check the style from provided class by using link tag helper property.

-For example, Here Style sheet CDN link is broken by adding the string `test` to the theme name.

 * **~/Pages/_Host.cshtml** file for **.NET 5 and .NET 3.X**.
 * **~/Pages/_Layout.cshtml** for **.NET 6**.